YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - c. to trace semantic lineage dependencies across multi-turn user prompt history files
 - d. to act as a parameter-efficient fine-tuning adapter within decoder stacks
 - e.
 NONE of the other answers is correct

+---

+## A Joke

+### Q200.
+Which of the following techniques for identifying students attempting to cheat by using ChatGPT during an exam would NOT be effective?
+- a.
+Doing nothing, since ChatGPT is morally obliged not to help them during an exam, and would get the answer wrong anyway
+- b.
+All of the other options are effective approaches
+- c.
+Hiding instructions in very small white font within the question text, so that it is copied into the ChatGPT prompt by the student
+- d.
+Training a model to determine whether the text entered by the student was produced by ChatGPT
+- e.
+Forcing students to use a safe browser so that they can't access ChatGPT during the exam